gogap/string_keeper/README.md

 string_keeper
 =============

- Sometimes, we sorage some text file at server, like nginx, e.g.: shell script, python and so on, but we want it can be replace some `text` will we tell the server, it was usefull for storage shell script and run mutil server, we could pass the `serverName`, `branch`, `commitID` and just what you want to replace with.
+ Sometimes, we store some text file at server, like nginx, e.g.: shell script, python and so on, then we will do something like:
+ `curl www.gogap.cn/xxx.sh | sh` for install or run something, but we want it can be replaced by some values that we told the server, it was usefull for storage shell script and run mutil server, we could pass the `serverName`, `branch`, `commitID` and just what you want to replace with.

-We do this by golang tmplate, the client side post the file and key-values to server, the server will build by golang template and replace the values to the raw text stirng
+We could do this by golang tmplate, the client side post the file name and key-values to server, the server will build by golang template then replace the values to the raw text stirng

 ### Usage

 Do some preper

-1. create text file
+**create text file**

 create file: `namespace/bucket/dir1/dir2/abc.sh` in public dir